The Care Quality Commission (CQC) are the independent regulator of health and adult social care in England.

-We were last inspected by the Care Quality Commission on the 4th November.
+We were last inspected by the Care Quality Commission on the 31st of January 2020.

 Elgar House was rated as a good practice.